 The crimes featured in JO are motivated by issues central to the contemporary French experience.
 Peeling back the city’s glamorous veneer JO places the less savoury aspects on show for the whole world to see.
 Glittering catwalks, governmental palaces, and refugee camps conceal a Paris which does not appear on any tourist destination map.
 Murders may motivated by greed, lust, or a desire for revenge but in JO each case has a distinctly Gallic tinge.
 Amongst the killings investigated in the course of this series’ run are the death of a researcher into French women deported to Auschwitz and the murder of a supermodel on the Eiffel Tower.

 A glossy visually arresting series, JO has an number of familiar faces in its cast, including; Tom Austen (The Borgias), Geraldine Chaplin (Doctor Zhivago, Nashville) Adrian Dunbar (Hear My Song, Cracker), Orla Brady (Poirot), Sean Pertwee (Event Horizon) and Jill Hennessy (Crossing Jordan).

 With a tightly controlled central performance from Jean Reno, JO is a series that takes us on a whistle-stop tour of Paris’ most sensational locations, and its most depraved, but never shifts its focus from the story of a man who will always be enslaved by anguish..

-JO is available on DVD from Amazon:
+JO is available to buy from Amazon: